ASethi04/PennLabsChallengeRepo/README.md

 I truly had a ton of fun with this app (which is why I am working on it past the deadline haha), and I will be using it to find those food trucks.
 It is this combination of the joy I get from programming and from building an actually useful app that is the main reason I want to join PennLabs.
 It was great to meet a lot of you at PennLabs, and I will hopefully get to meet many more of you.

+*Update also fixed one more bug where the Position of the Adapter in the Recycler View was returning the wrong value to the Maps Activity.
+So I heavily recommend downloading the project at the Google Drive link for my complete code.